-The goal of my research program is to promote conservation of biodiversity by maintaining viable wildlife populations across the landscape.
+The goal of my research program is to promote the conservation of biodiversity by maintaining viable wildlife populations across the landscape.
 Specifically, my research addresses the influence of anthropogenic disturbances, like forest management, urbanization, and agriculture, on wildlife.
-It is my goal to open students' eyes to the evolving and interconnected world of science by using my research as an example of how to assimilate science and the role of conservation in today's world.
+It is my goal to open students' eyes to the interconnected world of science by using my research as an example of how to assimilate science and the role of conservation in today's world.
 Ultimately, it is my goal to provide an inclusive and enjoyable environment that fosters the learning process for students and allows us all to be lifelong learners.

 Sustainable Development Goals

 WGBH’s “Morning Edition” profiled bird research by Associate Teaching Professor Marja Bakerman, “Tracking Massachusetts’ Disappearing Whip-Poor-Wills”.
 The research project, a collaboration between WPI and Mass Wildlife, features catching and putting GPS tags on the birds to collect data on their travels,” the report stated.

 The Vineyard Gazette included WPI wildlife research in its article.
 “Marja Bakermans, a researcher at WPI who focuses on migratory songbirds, began a study last year where she outfitted whippoorwills with geolocator backpacks to track the exact spots where the birds winter,” the Gazette reported.